Graphic Design plays a crucial rule in marketing activities of varied business verticals

 Words have meaning, the type has the spirit

-Typography is one of the key pillars of design, and it speaks volumes about a brand or an artwork when executed stylistically or even customized.
+Typography is one of the key pillars representing the principles for a perfect design, and it speaks volumes about a brand or an artwork when executed stylistically or even customized.

 - Using text size to prioritize information by importance